Authentication

 Your API keys carry significant privileges.
 Never share your API keys in publicly accessible areas such as GitHub, client-side code, or in your application’s source code.

-Generating a JWT Token
+Generating a JWT developer Token

-1POST /v1/developers/auth/generate-token
+1POST /v1/auth/tokens

 2Content-Type: application/json